Emergence of Distortions in High-Dimensional Guided Diffusion Models: Generative distortions in CFG

-Once the expressions for $V_{\text{eff}}$ and its gradient $\nabla_{\mathbf{x}} V_{\text{eff}}$ is obtained, we can solve the CFG SDE in Eq. \eqref{eq:SDE_pot} piecewise integrating the different phases.
+Once the expressions for $V_{\text{eff}}$ and its gradient $\nabla_{\mathbf{x}} V_{\text{eff}}$ are obtained, we can solve the CFG SDE in Eq. \eqref{eq:SDE_pot} piecewise integrating the different phases.
 The integration can be performed analytically thanks to the piecewise quadratic nature of $V_{\text{eff}}(\mathbf{x})$.
-The transition between the two phases of the potential is obtained when the free-energy changes sign.
-We name the time at which such transition takes place \textit{speciation time} $t_s$, in continuation with the literature \cite{biroli_dynamical_2024}.
-We find $t_s$ by solving the following implicit equation
+We find the transition from the guided to the conditional phase to occur at a specific time in backward diffusion.
+This event is known as \textit{condensation} transition in statistical physics and it is related to the separation -- or \textit{speciation} \cite{biroli_dynamical_2024, biroli_meta} -- of the modes in the unconditional Gaussian mixture, as explained in Appendix \ref{app:uncond}.
+We find the speciation time $t_s$ by solving the following implicit equation

-where $\zeta_t$ is the moment generating function of the REM and is defined in the Appendix.
-By taking into account that, at $t = t_s$, the system lives in the guided phase and by substituting the correct trajectory $\mathbf{x}_t$ into Eq. \eqref{eq:collapse_CFG2} we find that $\zeta_t$ decreases monotonically in time and $\zeta_t(w) = -\frac{(1+w)}{t}+\mathcal{O}\left(\frac{1}{t^2}\right)$ at large times $t$.
-This implies that, if the number of classes is sub-exponential, the speciation time diverges as

-while $\beta(d)$ is vanishing with $d$.
-Otherwise, if the number of centroids is exponential in $d$, then $t_s = \mathcal{O}(1)$ can be derived by solving the transition condition, and it will depend on the whole set of parameters $w$, $\beta$, and $\sigma^2$.
-Once the speciation time $t_s$ is computed, it can be used as the initial condition for the backward SDE inside the conditional phase, while the guided phase will be integrated starting from a diverging horizon time $T \to \infty$, as detailed in Appendix \ref{sec:assemb}.
-We thus obtain the statistics for the diffusive trajectory down to $t = 0$ and measure how $\tilde{p}_0(\mathbf{x}_0|\mathbf{c}^1)$ deviates from $p_0(\mathbf{x}_0|\mathbf{c}^1)$.
+where $\zeta_t$ is the moment generating function of the REM.
+Hence the model starts diffusing in the guided phase and then enters the conditional phase at $t = t_s$.
+After integrating the full backward SDE as explained in Appendix \ref{sec:mf_CFG}, we obtain the statistics for the diffusive trajectory down to $t = 0$ and measure how $\tilde{p}_0(\mathbf{x}_0|\mathbf{c}^1)$ deviates from $p_0(\mathbf{x}_0|\mathbf{c}^1)$.
 Specifically, we can measure the following two distortion estimators

 The first estimator measures how the \textit{guided mean} $\boldsymbol{\mu}_w(t=0)$ is shifted with respect to the conditional mean, i.e. the class $\mathbf{c}^1$ itself.
-The second estimator quantifies how the \textit{guided variance} $\sigma_w^2(t = 0)$ is deviating from the variance $\sigma^2$ of the conditional distribution.
+The second estimator quantifies how the \textit{guided variance} $\sigma_w^2(t = 0)$ is deviating from the conditional variance $\sigma^2$.